John Hickenlooper: Energy and environment

 Hickenlooper's administration created the first methane-capture regulations for oil and gas companies in the entire country.
 The rules prevented 95% of volatile organic compounds and methane from leaking from hydraulic fracturing wells.
 The rules were later used as blueprints for California, Canada, and the federal government's own new rules.

 After Trump announced that the United States would leave the Paris Climate Accord, Hickenlooper joined more than a dozen other states in retaining the accord's greenhouse gas emission reduction goals.

 NPR has called Hickenlooper a "strong supporter of Colorado's oil and gas industry".
 Unlike most Democrats, he supports hydraulic fracking, a controversial oil and natural gas extraction process.
 Before politics, Hickenlooper was a geologist.
 He believes fracking is a beneficial practice with minimal environmental harm, even testifying in a 2013 hearing before the Senate Committee on Energy and Natural Resources that he had drunk a glass of fracking fluid produced by Halliburton.

-In February 2021, Hickenlooper was one of seven Democratic U.S. senators to join Republicans in blocking a ban of hydraulic fracturing, commonly known as fracking.

 In September 2023, Hickenlooper introduced the BIG WIRES Act in the United States Senate as S. 2827 alongside Representative Scott Peters, who introduced it in the House of Representatives.
 The bill's provisions direct the Federal Energy Regulatory Commission (FERC) to "establish minimum interregional transfer capabilities", better coordinating construction of electrical transmission lines.
 The bill is part of broader push to accelerate permitting for clean energy.

 In April 2025, Hickenlooper introduced the Fix Our Forests Act alongside Senators Alex Padilla, John Curtis, and Tim Sheehy.
 The bill aims to improve forest management for wildfire risk reduction.